limoges/luma/README.md

 Luma
 ====
-Luma is just a bunch of macros written to make it easier to use ANSI Escape Sequence's graphics mode (text styling and coloring).
+Luma is just a bunch of macros written to make it easier to use/remember ANSI Escape Sequences.

-License stuff is just to make it publicly usable.
-Have no fear.

 Usage
 -----